Joy-less/Embers/Source/Embers/Documentation.md

 	Returns the string with a single character removed from the end.

 string.chr
-	Returns the first character of the string.
+	Returns the first character in the string.

 string.capitalize | string.capitalize!
 	Returns the string in which the first letter is uppercase and the rest are lowercase (supports unicode).